-The UK Coaching Certificate (UKCC) is an endorsement, provided by UK Coaching, of a sport’s own externally awarded qualifications used to ensure the levels and standards of coaches across sports conform to common levels.
-The BEF is endorsed to deliver (in partnership with our member bodies) at UKCC Levels 1, 2, 3 and 4.
+The Coaching Certificate (endorsed by UKCC) is an endorsement of a sport’s own externally awarded qualifications used to ensure the levels and standards of coaches across sports conform to common levels.
+The BEF is endorsed to deliver (in partnership with our member bodies) at Levels 1, 2, 3 and 4.

-Following a review that started in 2017, the UKCC will remain unchanged for the next 2 years but could change beyond September 2020.
+Following a review that started in 2017, the Coaching Certificate will remain unchanged for the next 2 years but could change beyond September 2020.
 Read more.

 Puts Riders/Drivers/Vaulters at the heart of what we do.

 Flexible qualification for all, in all coaching environments; technical pathways for riding, driving, vaulting and discipline specific such as endurance, RDA, dressage, showjumping and eventing at different levels.